How Many Days in Porto Do You Really Need?

 It's 100% walkable, is the entrance to the stunning Douro Valley wine region, has better restaurants and hotels (in my opinion), feels safer, and offers a lot more old-world charm paired with stunning views.
 Read my Lisbon vs. Porto blog post for an in-depth take.

-You're a wise traveler to include Porto on your Portugal itinerary.
-Now the question of how many days do you need in Porto.
+You're a wise traveler to include Porto in your Portugal itinerary.
+Now the question of how many days to spend in Porto.

 Short and sweet: how many days in Porto are ideal?